matthewmayer/more-awesome-npm-cli/docs/content/using-npm/developers.md

 A package is:

-* a) a folder containing a program described by a package.json file
+* a) a folder containing a program described by a package: An Amazing Project.json file
 * b) a gzipped tarball containing (a)
 * c) a url that resolves to (b)
 * d) a `<name>@<version>` that is published on the registry with (c)